Sadi58/indicator-drive/README.md

 ===============

 1. Install "grive", "python-appindicator" and "zenity" (e.g. using using DEB package or "setup-1-grive-indicator" script as below), AND
-2. Have "grive" authenticated with your chosen Google account by (creating and) changing directory (cd) to "~/Google Drive" and then entering the terminal command "grive -a" in that directory (e.g. using "setup-2-grive" script as below) before beginning to use this indicator applet.
+2. If using for the first time, have "grive" authenticated with your chosen Google account by (creating and) changing directory (cd) to "~/Google Drive" and then entering the terminal command "grive -a" in that directory (e.g. using "setup-2-grive" script as below).

 Installation
 ===============